DBTDerpbox/ConsoleBEServerGuide/switch/README.md

 # Nintendo Switch Guides

-Note: There is only one method that works currenty, it is the DNS Method.
+Note: There is only one method that works currently, it is the DNS Method.

 ### All Guides